The Invisible Art of Digital Matte Painting

 I started with a good old fashion Google Image Search.
 I use the tool options - “size larger than 4mp (2272x 1704)”.
 I do this because it’s frustrating to find an amazing picture, and for it to be so small as to be unusable.

 A Matte Painting generally is twice the size needed for the final output.
 So if it is 1920x1080 (standard HD) the DMP needs to be 3840x2160.

 This is because that gives the painter more pixels to work with to create subtle effects needed.
 Its then scaled back to the correct size and passed along the pipeline.

 The other Google Image Search tool I use is “usage rights”.
 I select "non-commercial reuse" I created this DMP for a school project, no money made here.
 This is super important, and any images I use be under the correct copyright.

 Even when gathering images for research or a mood board I try and keep them all copyright friendly.
 If it's in mood board or a rough photo bash and I really love a particular image.
 Then I can’t use it, it’s quite time consuming to find another to fill its place, especially if it’s perfect.

-If I use more that about 30% of an image untouched, I try and get hold of the actual owner and email them to ask permission to use such a large chunk.
+If I use more than about 30% of an image untouched, I try and get hold of the actual owner and email them to ask permission to use such a large chunk.
 Even with Google’s ability to search with an image, it’s not always possible to find the original owner.
 To help combat this, I go out on weekends and take many of my own photos so that I have my own collection of images.

 Once I placed it under a frame of the live action plate, the entire image just came together in my mind.
 I was then able to quickly find a few other photos and put them together to create a realistic, yet unreal version of reality.
 Some of the best Matte Paintings advice I have gotten;